 My hypothesis is that when the brain sees a set of sunglasses for sale in a vending window, it looks them all over and thinks “Okay, the sunglasses range from 30K to 40K.
 Based on my understanding of other vendors in the area, and conventions of vending, I suspect that its actual price is probably somewhere around 30K.
 If I buy that 30K pair, I’m getting a deal.
 If it turns out to be cheaper somewhere else, 30K is still not all that much money.”
 This train of thought happens mostly subconsciously, which is why System 1 thinking can be so powerful.

 It’s easy to short-circuit our normal thought processes, especially if we’re not aware that we’re being manipulated.
-I’d recommend that you think critically if you think you’re getting a great deal.
-It’s possible that it’s not so wonderful.
+Think carefull about if you think you’re getting a great deal.
+It might not be so great.